freedomofpress/securedrop/docs/install.md

 * Clone the SecureDrop repo `git clone https://github.com/freedomofpress/securedrop.git`
 * Change directory into the base of the securedrop repo `cd securedrop/`
 * Run `./build_deb_packages.sh` to create the deb packages.
-* Run `vagrant precise-app-gdebi up` to start the App Server virtual machine.
+* Run `vagrant precise-app up` to start the App Server virtual machine.
-* Run `vagrant ssh precise-app-gdebi` to SSH to the app server.
+* Run `vagrant ssh precise-app` to SSH to the app server.
 The vagrant provisioner generates an error using the gdebi command.
 * Run `sudo /vagrant/install_files/scripts/vagrant-app-preinstall.sh`.
 This will add the tor repo, install gdebi, and install the securedrop-app package using the included preseed question based on the Vagrantfile.
 * Run `sudo /opt/securedrop/scripts/display_tor_urls.sh`

-#### Development Monitor Server using the inlcuded `Vagrantfile`
+#### Development Monitor Server using the included `Vagrantfile`
 * Clone the SecureDrop repo `git clone https://github.com/freedomofpress/securedrop.git`
 * Change directory into the base of the securedrop repo `cd securedrop/`
 * Run `./build_deb_packages.sh` to create the deb packages.
-* Run `vagrant precise-monitor-gdebi up` to start the App Server virtual machine.
+* Run `vagrant precise-monitor up` to start the App Server virtual machine.
-* Run `vagrant ssh precise-monitor-gdebi` to SSH to the app server.
+* Run `vagrant ssh precise-monitor` to SSH to the app server.
 The vagrant provisioner generates an error using the gdebi command.
 * Run `sudo /vagrant/install_files/scripts/vagrant-monitor-preinstall.sh`.
 This will add the tor repo, install gdebi and install the securedrop-monitor package using the included preseed questions based on the Vagrantfile.
 * Run `sudo /opt/securedrop/scripts/display_tor_urls.sh`